 A green roof, also called a living roof, is an energy-efficient roof that is partly or totally covered with plants and a growing medium, which is layered on top of a waterproof base.
 It might also contain a root barrier with drainage or irrigation systems.
 Some Houston roofs have container gardens with potted plants, but purists do not classify these as true green roofs.
-Graywater also know as wastewater can be treated in rooftop ponds on green roofs.
+Graywater, also known as wastewater, can be treated in rooftop ponds on green roofs.

 Green roofs are almost always on commercial buildings like arenas, high rise buildings or other large structures.
 Green roofs absorb rainwater, insulate the building and provide areas for wildlife.
 They also present a more pleasant landscape that helps to lower urban air temperatures and reduce the heat island effect.

 Water is stored by the substrate on green roofs.
 The plants then use the water and release it into the atmosphere via transpiration and evaporation.
 Green roofs also affect the temperature of rainwater and filter any storm water that might run off the building.